 Employee assessments have been in use for a long time – as far back as 1115 BC, officials in what is now part of China used formal assessments to examine civil servants on their proficiency in job-related skills and abilities.
 Following World War II, the practice of assessing employees began to take hold in our modern-day culture.
 Today, the use of assessment tools and practices is widespread, and organizations spend millions of dollars each year on them.

-Promote learning.
 Assessments enable employees to gain insight and awareness about themselves, serving as critical input for where to focus attention and effort on growth and development.
-Assessments may be an integral part of a training program, enabling participants to increase awareness related to the topic at hand (for instance, leadership style or conflict preferences).
+Professional skill assessments may be an integral part of a training program, enabling participants to increase awareness related to the topic at hand (for instance, leadership style or conflict preferences).
 The value of insight and focus gleaned from assessments also make them important tools in executive coaching and comprehensive development programs, such as high potential or career path frameworks.

 If you want to use an assessment for any of the purposes described above, how do you go about doing so?
 There are a multitude of assessment tools out there and the choices can be overwhelming, so I offer the following advice in selecting and using assessments:

 First, know the reason why you want an assessment.
 Assessments are simply tools, so what is the situation, problem, or need you are trying to address?
 Understanding the purpose will help determine what you want to measure and what kind of tool would be best – do you need an assessment focused on personality, cognitive skills, leadership competencies, specific behaviors, or something else?
 Is a 360 tool best, or a self report?
 Do you need a virtual simulation?

 Second, whatever tool you use, ensure that it is a solid one with research and data to back up its validity.

 Finally, partner with a trusted consultant or advisor like ICC who has experience in assessments and who can guide you and provide critical understanding and interpretation of results.
 Many companies start here rather than wading through all the options themselves.